Terowie railway station: History

 Terowie station opened in 1880 when the broad gauge line from Adelaide was completed.
 In 1881, it became a junction station when the narrow gauge line from Peterborough opened.
 This resulted in Terowie becoming an important transshipment point on the South Australian Railways network.

 The opening of the Trans-Australian Railway in 1917 further increased the amount of traffic, this ceased operating via Terowie in 1937 when the Adelaide to Redhill line was extended to Port Pirie.
 With the opening of the Leigh Creek Coalfield in the 1940s, the volume of freight transhipped increased again.
 This ceased with the opening of the Stirling North to Marree line on 27 July 1957.
 As part of the conversion of the Port Augusta to Broken Hill line to standard gauge, the line north of Terowie to Peterborough was converted to broad gauge on 12 January 1970, thus making Peterborough the break of gauge point.

-Terowie was reduced to a crossing loop with the line closing on 26 July 1988.
+The station closed for regular passenger use on 13 December 1986.
+The last passenger train, a Steamrail Victoria tour using Victorian locomotive R761 used the station on 6 June 1987.
+The line through Terowie was taken up in 1992/93.